isomerpages/govtech-corp/media/technews/_posts/2021-02-02-post-Smart Cities around the world: The Estonia Edition.md

 aptly named eID — which allows citizens to identify themselves when making online transactions.
 In fact, enabling digital signatures has allowed the country to save up to 2% of its GDP annually.</p>
-<p>Estonia’s eID system is similar to Singapore’s very own&nbsp;<a href="https://www.singpass.gov.sg/singpass/common/aboutus" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Singpass</a>,
+<p>Estonia’s eID system is similar to Singapore’s very own&nbsp;<a href="https://www.singpass.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Singpass</a>,
 which also allows Singapore residents to digitally verify their identities.
 This grants users access to over 2,000 online services from government and private organisations.
-With SingPass, one can instantly check their CPF account balances or even apply for a home online.</p>
+With Singpass, one can instantly check their CPF account balances or even apply for a home online.</p>
 <p>However, there are some key differences between the two systems.
 For example,
 usage of the mobile version of eID requires an individual to own a specially-registered SIM card that is secured with a passcode.
-While in Singapore, we use the SingPass Mobile app, that’s secured with either a fingerprint, face recognition or a 6-digit pin.</p>
+While in Singapore, we use the Singpass Mobile app, that’s secured with either a fingerprint, face recognition or a 6-digit pin.</p>
 <p>Either way, Estonians and Singaporeans can both agree that digital identification
 that facilitates e-transactions goes a long way to making our lives much,